|Space Launch Report: SpaceX Falcon 9 v1.2 Data Sheet|

 The landing platform with the first stage returned to

 Port Canaveral during the pre-dawn hours of April 12, 2016.
 During the day, a crane

 picked up the stage from the barge and placed it onto a work stand on the dock.

 After several days of processing which included leg removal, the stage was moved to the

 Launch Complex 39A HIF on April 19.

 On April 30, 2016, SpaceX released new performance data for an improved Falcon 9 v1.2.
 The two-stage rocket gross mass increased to about 564 tonnes, not including payload, and its liftoff thrust rose to 775.65 tonnes as Merlin 1D thrust was pushed upward again to 190,000 pounds (86.183 tonnes) at sea level.
-For the first time, the company gave solid payload performance numbers for v1.2.
+For the first time, the company gave solid payload performance numbers for this version.
 They were: 22.8 tonnes to LEO x 28.5 deg, 8.3 tonnes to GTO x 27 deg, and 5.5 tonnes GTO x 27 deg when the first stage was recovered downrange.
 The cost for a flight with first stage recovery was listed at $62 million.